-Providing opportunities for training and employment.
-Legitimate ways to earn money important.
+Providing opportunities for training and employment, and legitimate ways to earn money is important.

-Feeling of being a part of the community and taking pride in it.
-Physical activity seen as very important; provides a multitude of benefits from physical health, mental health, team work, feeling valued etc. Allow young people access to music, art etc to nurture their talents and interests
+Adults support the feeling of being a part of the community and taking pride in it.
+Physical activity is also seen as very important, providing a multitude of benefits from physical health, mental health, team work, feeling valued etc. They also want to allow young people access to music and art to nurture their talents and interests.